samergul/EmployeeMangementSystem/Git-step-by-step:-Part-3.md

 ###Publishing your changes: Pushing

-Let's pick up where we left off with out example.
+Let's pick up where we left off with our example.
 Right now, we've made some local changes but we haven't published anything to our Github-hosted *origin* repo.

 We have many commits locally and a new *develop* branch: